 The new Millennium also brought forth new visual forms of unsanctioned art, which grew out of street cultures in major U.S. metropolitan centers.
 By “unsanctioned art” we usually mean art that is not represented or preserved in a museum or in major galleries.
 We often read about these forms as Guerilla Art or Urban Art, Neo-Grafitti or Post-Grafitti, which can include Street Art, Stencil Graffiti, Wheatpaste Posters, Stickers, and Street installation or sculpture.

-Scholars who study these visual forms distinguish Graffiti as more script based, whereas street art tends to be more image based.
-Street Art has evolved into its own genre with new materials and some artists who have become regarded as professionals, Yet many street artists resist the legitimization of their work, preferring instead be clandestine, or even anonymous and create images that disturb.
+Scholars who study these visual forms distinguish Graffiti as more script based, whereas street art tends to be more image based and draws upon the additional influences of billboards and commercial advertizing.
+Street Art has evolved into its own genre with new materials and some artists who have become regarded as professionals.
+Yet many street artists resist the legitimization of their work, preferring instead be clandestine, or even anonymous and create images that disturb.

-When galleries and museums of the mainstream art world do not acknowledge it, Street Art has gained a wide audience through social media, which propels its popularity as an art phenomenon that becomes difficult to ignore.
-Just Pop Art emerged in the 1950s, The art world and popular culture have overlapped and Street Art now receives more attention and is tolerated and even sanctioned in some cases, creating forms regarded as a relevant visual art.
+Even though galleries and museums of the mainstream art world do not acknowledge it, Street Art has gained a wide audience through social media, which propels its popularity as an art phenomenon that is difficult to ignore.
+Just Pop Art emerged in the 1950s, The art world and popular culture have overlapped in Street Art, which now receives more attention and is tolerated and even sanctioned in some cases, creating forms regarded as a relevant visual art.

-In a culture where most common visual images seem to be commercialized billboards, signs, and TV advertisements, unsanctioned visual forms represent the “voice” of an artist who has sidestepped the established art world.
-Sometimes we don’t know who these artists are, while other artists receive public recognition and even commissions for a mural.
+In a culture where most common visual images seem to be commercialized billboards, signs, and TV advertisements, unsanctioned visual forms represent the “voice” of an artist who has sidestepped, even “hacked” the established art world.
+Sometimes we don’t know who these artists are, while other artists receive public recognition and even commissions for murals.
 The two perspectives create a complicated spectrum of overlapping genres.

 The following links take you to more information about street artists:

-When historians look back on the first 15 or 20 years of this century, they will note that just as with advances recorded music production in the 1960s for Stereo and Quadraphonic and Five Channel systems, the release of digital media in the 1980s and then the streaming and downloading of recordings from mega sites like iTunes, the technology of recorded music will be as important as the innovations of the muscians themselves.
+When historians look back on the first 15 or 20 years of this century, they will note that just as with advances recorded music production in the 1960s – Stereo, Quadraphonic, Five Channel systems; in the 1990s innovations were the release of digital media in the 1980s and the streaming and downloading of recordings from iTunes and other sites.
+Indeed, the technology of recorded music remains as important as the innovations of the musicians themselves.
 In the 2000s we also will see musicians, who take on the role of a performance artist — like Sia (she performs with her face covered, usually with her hair, as in the video below) .